jscriptlab/jsbuffer/README.md

 ### More

-To me, the most cool part of jsbuffer, is that you can create all sort of complex type structures and we will resolve and relevant generate functions accordingly:
+To me, the most cool part of jsbuffer, is that you can create all sort of complex type structures and we will resolve and generate the code and files accordingly:

 ```
 import {refUser} from "./Ref";